Codeinwp/handbook-of-money/pages/save-money.md

 | Greed | Not spending money tool that can save money and boost productivity or healthcare |
 | Ignorance | Ignore your other problems |

-Rembember that you can invest in yourself (learn a skill, new language, etc).
+Remember that you can invest in yourself (learn a skill, new language, etc).
 1 200$ can make a difference.